- Hike through the Rif Mountains for a glimpse of the Cascades d'Akchour

 Day 11: Guided Tour of Marrakesh

-After you eat breakfast, you will meet your local tour guide who will lead you through the stunning old city of Marrakesh.
-As you explore this UNESCO World Heritage Site, you will come across lively souks and maze-like alleys.
-You will be dazzled by displays of djellabas, brightly colored babouches, intricately pierced lanterns, conical mounds of exotic spices, and the intense hubbub of medina life.
-Your knowledgeable guide can regale you with the history and stories of the Medina, the Souk, and the Mellah neighborhoods of the old city.
+After you eat breakfast, you'll meet your local tour guide, who'll lead you through Marrakesh's stunning old city.
+As you explore this UNESCO World Heritage Site, you'll come across lively souks and mazelike alleys.
+Marvel at the displays of djellabas, brightly colored babouches, intricately pierced lanterns, conical mounds of exotic spices, and the intense hubbub of medina life.
+Your knowledgeable guide can regale you with the history and stories of the medina, the souk, and the mellah neighborhoods.

 Most of the top chefs who work for the Royal Family are from Marrakesh, and the city has some of the best food in the country.
 This includes street food that you surely shouldn't miss.
 Ask your guide for lunch recommendations in Morocco's culinary capital.

-In the afternoon, your private tour continues, exploring places like the Bahia and El Badii Palaces, Majorelle Gardens, and Saadien Tombs.
-After your tour, you will return to your hotel to relax.
-As the sun begins to set and the temperature cools, the red city comes alive and locals converge on the Jemaa El Fnaa.
+In the afternoon, your private tour continues, exploring places like the Bahia and El Badii Palaces, Majorelle Gardens, and Saadian Tombs.
+After your tour, you'll return to your hotel to relax.
+As the sun begins to set and the temperature cools, the red city comes alive, and locals converge on Jemaa el-Fna.
 Feel free to do some evening exploration of your own to see another side of Marrakesh.

 Next is Azemour, which has inspired many Moroccan artists over the decades, some of whom have chosen to live here.
-Life here is still traditional, despite its close proximity to the cosmopolitan art market of Casablanca.
-A crumbling 16th-century medina squeezed between the Oud Er-Rbia (Mother of Spring River) and the ocean provide plenty of artistic inspiration.
+Life here is still traditional, despite its proximity to the cosmopolitan art market of Casablanca.
+A crumbling 16th-century medina squeezed between the Oud Er-Rbia (Mother of Spring River), and the ocean provides plenty of artistic inspiration.

-Once in Casablanca, you will check into your downtown hotel.
-Then, your tour guide will pick you up to start another Casablanca tour.
-You can visit any sites you missed upon arrival.
-Then, take some time to enjoy your final evening.
-Soak in Casablanca and all its beauty, before heading home tomorrow.
+Once in Casablanca, you'll check into your downtown hotel.
+Then, your tour guide will pick you up and lead you to visit any sites you missed upon arrival.
+Ttake some time to enjoy your final evening.
+Soak in Casablanca and all its beauty before heading home tomorrow.

 After breakfast, you'll travel 45 minutes to Casablanca Mohamed V International Airport in preparation for your departure flight.
-Take home with you all the colorful and historic memories of beautiful Morocco!
+Take home with you all the colorful and historical memories of beautiful Morocco!